-Monocypher is an easy to use crypto library.
+Monocypher is an easy-to-use crypto library.
 It is:

 - Small.
 Sloccount counts under 2000 lines of code, small enough to allow audits.
 The binaries can be under 50KB, small enough for many embedded targets.